-For your business endeavours to be successful, you need to have a vision of what you want to achieve and how you will achieve it.
+For your business endeavours to be successful, you need to have a vision of what you want to achieve, a solid sales plan, and how you will achieve it.
 This gives you more than just a hazy glimpse of success down the line; it provides you with the means of getting what you want.
 Business goals are essential for so many reasons, and here are just a few.

 - Goals give you direction